atlassian-labs/figma-for-jira/README.md

 ## Logging

 The app uses [pino](https://github.com/pinojs/pino) and [pino-http](https://github.com/pinojs/pino-http) for logging.
-The logger is configured in `/src/infrastructure/logger.ts`.
+The logger is configured in `/src/infrastructure/logger.ts` and `pino-http` middleware logging is set up in `src/web/middleware/http-logger-middleware.ts`

 ## Testing